Orange County White Collar Crimes Lawyers

 - Securities Fraud: This is the type of crime that put Martha Stewart behind bars.
 Securities are referring to the stock exchange market.
 Fraudulent behavior by brokers and investors includes using information unavailable to the general public to help them make trading decisions.
 Known as insider trading, proving this type of fraud is dependent on the perpetrator’s duty or obligation not to use that information for their financial gain.

 - Forgery: California defines forgery as being the signing of an important document using the name of another of even a fictitious name.
 The signature would have had to been used as a method of defrauding an individual or individuals, usually with bank checks.

-Sentencing For White Collar Crimes
+Sentencing for White Collar Crimes in California

 In California, white collar crimes are subject to wobbler prosecution, and it is up to the prosecutor to determine whether the charge will be a misdemeanor or felony.
 Because the accusations involve the alleged theft of money from other individuals, they are subject to the same penalties as petty and grand theft charges.
 The major difference being that because the crime is usually committed multiple times, sometimes with multiple victims, each instance can be considered a separate count.

 Misdemeanor charges of fraud start at 3 years of probation to 6 months in jail.
 A felony charge can be anywhere from 16 months to 3 years in prison.
 If you are facing 6 separate charges of felony fraud, you are potentially facing 18 years in prison.